CoolJOS/CSharp-Array-whileLoop-ForLoop/README.md

 # CSharp-whileLoop
-Simple demo C# Whilw Loop
+Simple demo C# While Loop

 Beginner lesson C#.
 Make a matrix with the numbers 1 to 10 on top of each other 10 times